Steel Vs. Concrete

 Don't just take our word for it; watch how we publicly tested and proved our claims.
 What do you get when you combine 6,000 pounds of highly explosive ammonium nitrate/fuel oil with RedGuard's state-of-the-art blast-resistant building, and unparalleled industry-leading safety innovation?
 Confidence that you are in the safest hands.

 Our test building survived with no structural damage and only shifted a mere ¾”.
-The crash test dummy we placed inside to simulate a real-life working environment only detected that minor injuries to ears or hearing could occur, but overall was unharmed, demonstrating the protection our blast-resistant buildings offer in case of any unfortunate accidents.
-We do not claim that there will be no damage whatsoever, but our design has been rigorously tested to ensure any damage is minimal and contained, with little to no grievous harm to human beings.
+The crash test dummy we placed inside to simulate a real-life working environment was overall unharmed, demonstrating the protection our blast-resistant buildings offer in case of any unfortunate accidents.
+We do not claim that there will be no damage to the building whatsoever, but our design has been rigorously tested to ensure any damage is minimal and contained, with little to no grievous harm to human beings.

 We publish our test results to assure our clients of the strength and capabilities of our blast-resistant buildings and confirm our commitment to safety.